zhaoxu98/arXiv_recbot/README.md

 # Install
 ## Get Bot token
 Create a telegram bot following the instruction [here](https://core.telegram.org/bots/tutorial).
-Then you get a bot token and store it in `TELEGRAM_BOT_TOKEN` as an environment variable.
+Then you get a bot token and store it in `TELEGRAM_BOT_TOKEN_NOTIF_BOT` as an environment variable.

 ## Get Chat ID
 Then you can get your chat id.
 First randomly chat with the bot you just created in telegram, then run